IBM-Blockchain-Archive/ansible-role-blockchain-platform-manager/README.md

       # Type of target infrastructure.
 The options are:
       # - "docker" deploy using Docker
       # - "saas" deploy using the IBM Blockchain Platform on IBM Cloud
+      # - "software" deploy using the IBM Blockchain Platform software
       type: docker
       # Docker specific configuration.
       docker: